 2. Create a buyer persona for your ideal customer

-Once you complete an audience analysis, you’ll have a good idea about who your current customers are.
-In the next step, take your data and use it to create a buyer persona that describes the exact type of customer you’d like to attract.
+Once you complete an audience analysis, you’ll know who your current customers are.
+In the next step, take your data and create a buyer persona that describes the exact type of customer you’d like to attract.

 A buyer persona is a semi-fictional description of your ideal customer.
-It allows you to clearly visualize the person that your brand is trying to attract.
-Knowing whom you want to work with will make it easier to find the right market segment opportunities.
+It allows you to visualize the person your brand is trying to attract.
+Knowing whom you want to work with will make finding the right market segment opportunities easier.

 3. Identify market segment opportunities.